• Art magazine

 Lina cream

 Robert Milton Ernest Rauschenberg is an American artist who is part of the first dozen in the ranking of contemporary art.
-Actually, he is almost an American artist , because the "street cocking mix" (winking self -quotation) looks back on Indian and German roots, the grandmother was a Cherokee, the grandfather had his homeland in Berlin.
+Actually, he is only almost an American artist , because the "street cocking mixture" (winking self -quotation) looks back on Indian and German roots: the grandmother was a Cherokee, the grandfather had his homeland in Berlin.

 His artistic work is as complex as its origin, Rauschenberg worked as a painter and photographer, graphic artist and object artist .
-Even if he was chosen as the pioneer of the pop art of the 20th century, his works cannot be assigned to a single style, on the contrary, hardly any other artist in the last century has been so willingly skipped the boundaries between genera and styles.
+Even if he was chosen as the pioneer of the pop art of the 20th century, his works cannot be assigned to a single style.
+On the contrary: Hardly any other artist has been as willful in the last century the boundaries between genera and styles as he did.

 Rauschenberg was born on October 22, 1925 in South Texas in the city of Port Arthur, and it is only known about his childhood that he grew up under rather poor conditions in strict Puritaners.
 The education in his youth definitely led to Rauschenberg planning to become a preacher after the high school, but then he started studying pharmacy at the University of Austin/Texas in the early 1940s.
 He quickly broke off this studies because he rejected animal experiments.

-In 1943, Rauschenberg was drafted into a military because he refused to do arms, he was assigned to the psychiatry of the US Navy Hospital Corps as a carer.
+In 1943, Rauschenberg was drafted into a military .
+Because he refused weapon service, he was assigned to the psychiatry of the US Navy Hospital Corps as a nurse.
 It is said to have been on a vacation during the army period when Rauschenberg was able to view art in the original in the California Huntington Art Gallery for the first time in his life, pictures by Thomas Gainsborough and Thomas Lawrence, which he previously only knew from printing on the back of playing cards.

 Rauschenberg was fascinated to the highest degree, he later remembered that he would have had the realization in front of these pictures and at that moment that he could lead his life as an artist, so it sounds.